 Many contractors also opt to take out an IR35 insurance policy, which will cover the costs of professional representation in the event of an HMRC investigation.

-We asked Seb Maley, a director at Qdos Status Services Ltd (the leading provider of tax investigation insurance to the contract market), why you should bother with this type of insurance, if hardly any contractors get investigated:
+We asked Seb Maley, a director at leading tax specialists Qdos Status Services Ltd, why you should bother with IR35 insurance if hardly any contractors get investigated:

 Why bother with IR35 insurance?